 This variable specifies whether the local user database on ALOM (that is, user, password, and permission information) should be backed up.
-When this variable is set to true, this data is backed up on the system configuration card (SCC).
+When this variable is set to true, this data is backed up on the system configuration card (SCC) in systems that have an SCC, such as the Sun Fire V440.
+If your host server does not have an SCC, this variable has no effect.